tusharsharma25/Movie-Search--Tool/movieSearchEngine/README.md

-## Movies Search Engine
+## Movies Search Tool

-A web application to instantly search your favorite movies and web series and get know ratings and release year of it.
+A web application to instantly search your favorite movies and web series .

 <h2 align="center">
   <a href="https://movies-searchengine.netlify.app/" target="_blank">Movie Search Engine</a>